an estimated 667,900 Afghans have been newly displaced inside the country since January 2021 – primarily due to insecurity and violence.

 Nearly 6 million Afghans have been driven out of their homes and their country by conflict, violence and poverty.
 The vast majority of refugees from Afghanistan are living in Pakistan and Iran, which continue to host more than 1.4 million and 780,000 registered Afghan refugees respectively.

 In 2021, violence in Afghanistan intensified and spread through the country.
-Since January 2021, more than 550,000 Afghans have been forcibly displaced.
-The impact of the conflict on women and girls has been particularly devastating.
-Since May 2021, nearly 390,000 Afghans have been displaced within the country – 80 percent are women and children.
+Since January 2021, more than 667,900 Afghans have been forcibly displaced.
+The impact of the conflict on women and girls has been particularly devastating – 80 percent of all forcibly displaced within Afghanistan are women and children.

 “Afghanistan’s displacement crisis is one of the largest and most protracted in UNHCR’s seven-decade history.
 We’re now seeing a third generation of Afghan children born in exile,’’ says UN High Commissioner for Refugees Filippo Grandi.